Overview → About Release Control → Terminology

 Before you get started with Release Control, here are some terms you should know.

 Release trains manage a set of release packages from concept approval through scheduling and planning, development, quality assurance, and deployment.
 Release trains can drive the deployment (deployable release trains) or be for planning purposes only (planning release trains).

 Task templates store commonly-used sets of deployment tasks.
-These can be applied to release packages to ease configuration and keep consistency from deployment to deployment.
+These can be applied to release packages or deployable release trains to ease configuration and keep consistency from deployment to deployment.

-Provider plugins enable you to access objects in integrating products directly from Release Control.
+Plugins enable you to access objects in integrating products directly from Release Control.
 Several plugins are provided as part of the default installation and you can create your own custom plugins to meet your organization's needs.

 Copyright © 2012–2018 Serena Software, Inc., a Micro Focus company.
 All rights reserved.